secondstory/ofxDSHapVideoPlayer/README.md

 *Notes*

-* ofxDSHapVideoPlayer does not currently support snappy compression.
-Do not use this option when exporting Hap-encoded files.

 * ofxDSHapVideoPlayer plays back Hap videos in .avi containers.
 It will not play back Hap-encoded video files in QuickTime movie containers.
 Encode Windows .avi files using Adobe Media Encoder, After Effects or other.

 * Sample Hap video files are available on http://renderheads.com/product/hap-for-directshow/

+* ofxDSHapVideoPlayer now supports snappy compression, but the performance is not as snappy.